-I started Aunty M Brain Tumours on the 23rd May 2011.
-It was my 3rd Cranniversary.
-I wanted to celebrate my 3rd year since my brain surgery (craniotomy) and start something new.
+Claire started Aunty M Brain Tumours on the 23rd of May 2011.
+It was her 3rd Cranniversary (brain surgery anniversary).
+She wanted to celebrate her 3rd year since her brain surgery (craniotomy) and start something new.

 I was interviewing people affected by a brain tumour in some way and interviewing clinicians.
 Listen to some HERE